 Arc of Hallet & Abbey

 Henry Hallett was the driving force of Hallett & Abbey.
-He forms a regional example of the “representative men”, to use a 19th century term, who gained distinction in the business and civic Victorian Britain.
+He was a regional example of the “representative men”, to use a 19th century term, who gained distinction in business and civic Victorian Britain.

-This biographical detail, short as it is, gives additional point to a otherwise wispy name in UK brewing’s past.
+This biographical detail, short as it is, gives some point to an otherwise wispy name from UK’s brewing past.

-Hallett’s Bavarian Ale Reborn
+Bavarian Ale Reborn

-The no-lager hypothesis is strengthened in that as we now know, Anglo-Bavarian Brewing in Shepton Mallet did not make lager in 1886, or likely at any time either.
+It seems unlikely, as I argued recently, that Hallett’s brewed real lager at any time, while the possibility cannot be ruled out.
+The no-lager hypothesis is strengthened in that, as we now know, Anglo-Bavarian Brewing in Shepton Mallet did not make lager in 1886, or likely at any time either.

 Still, the phraseology is worth noting, one that has returned in our day as “lagered ale”.

 Hallett’s Christmas Ale

 Perhaps drawn to the offbeat, Hallett advertised another beer, or rather description of beer, also not usual for the time: Christmas Ale.
 Two ads attest to it, one in 1857, the other in 1860.
 The first was in Chamber’s Journal of Popular Literature.